Raising money is hard. It's so hard most companies fail at it.

 Once you've depleted your LinkedIn contacts, start attending startup events and befriending people.
 Just talk to them, add each other up, and expand your network.
 If you play your cards well, you can eventually request an introduction.
 This is another point where accelerators are really, really useful.
 If you absolutely don't have a network, then that 5% or 7% that the program asks in exchange for their help, becomes much more valuable now because they will unlock those contacts for you.

-We recently launched a (free) product called FounderHub as a branch of Slidebean.
+We recently launched a product update as part of Slidebean.
 We connect founders with potentially interested angels and accelerators.
 We also have the contact information of thousands of investors that you can browse, filter and target, but remember, cold emails are the last resort.

 You'll want to keep a spreadsheet and keep a log of every conversation and the status of your relationship; trust me, by the fifth conversation your brain will start mixing people up.
 You can go to FounderHub to download the template of the spreadsheet I used when we raised funding.